by Matt Slick

 "On that occasion Jesus was not speaking to those circumcised Israelites about "everlasting life" as human creatures on a Paradise earth under his millennial kingdom.
 Rather, he was speaking about the very same opportunity that he was setting before the apostle Peter and his fellow apostles by means of the "sayings of everlasting life."
 It was the opportunity to gain inherent life with the Christ in the heavens, "life in yourselves."
 (John 6:53) By reigning with him in heaven they could pass on to mankind the life-giving benefits of his sacrifice.
 4

-As we see in the quote above, according to the Watchtower, the life that Jesus was speaking of was "everlasting life"; that is, life in heaven for the 144,000.
-Therefore, the Witnesses teach that the communion supper is instituted only for the 144,000 Jews, not for all Witnesses.
+As we see in the quote above, according to the Watchtower, the life that Jesus was speaking of was "everlasting life," that is, life in heaven for the 144,000.
+Therefore, the Witnesses teach that the communion supper is instituted only for the 144,000 Jews and not for all Witnesses.

-Since Jesus bought the church with His blood (Acts 20:28), and His blood is the blood of the covenant for the church (1 Cor.
-11:25), then communion is supposed to be for all Christians, not just 144,000 elite Jehovah's Witnesses.
+Since Jesus bought the church with His blood (Acts 20:28) and His blood is the blood of the covenant for the church (1 Cor.
+11:25), then communion is supposed to be for all Christians and not just 144,000 elite Jehovah's Witnesses.

 What does the Bible say?